 Cultural Heritage Tourism Consultant Specializing in Sustainable Tourism Development, Planning, Management & Marketing

 Rita Robinette has a diverse background in market research, strategic planning, product development, and marketing.
 She specializes in helping communities PROTECT, CONNECT and PROMOTE their Cultural Heritage Resources.
-During her career, Rita has provided professional consulting, market research, and technical services to tourism destination organizations, Main Street associations, non-profits, tourism-related small businesses, and government entities.
-She has extensive experience in the development of feasibility studies, marketing plans, websites, and mobile applications and in the design of both print and digital online promotional materials.
+During her career, Rita has provided professional consulting, market research, and technical services to tourism destination organizations, Main Street associations, nonprofits, tourism-related small businesses, and government entities.
+She has extensive experience in the development of feasibility studies, marketing plans, websites, custom online applications, and the design of both print and digital promotional materials.

 Cultural Heritage Tourism Assessment with Recommendations – Perform a preliminary tourism assessment of current/potential tourism assets and make recommendations for enhancing existing and developing new tourism destinations.